ItsShivaCh/simple-web-app/README.md

         $docker run -d -p 5000:5000 webapp_flask

 There you go ...
-Your First Dockerized Application Up & Running !!!!!!! :)
+Your First Dockerized Application is Up & Running !!!!!!! :)